The Ghost in the Invisible Bikini: Filming

 The shoot began in September 1965.

 Aron Kincaid, who was forced to participate in the film under his long-term contract with AIP, was supposed to perform two musical numbers, but these scenes were dropped.
 After filming was completed, a number of the cast went to the Golden Oak Ranch to film the opening number, Bikini Party in a Haunted House, sung by Kincaid and Piccola Pupa.

+Kincaid later recalled "the first day I was there [on set], a crew member fell off a catwalk, broke his neck and died.
+It left a blood stain all over this Oriental carpet but (the producers) felt nobody would see it and they left it.
+Then, it was if a curse settled over that picture.
+By the time it was released, six of the cast members were dead."
+(This was a slight exaggeration but several cast members did die soon after filming including Bobby Fuller, Phil Bent, Francis Bushman, and Basil Rathbone.)

 The stunt scene of Eric Von Zipper crashing his motorcycle into a pond was used again in the first Billy Jack film, The Born Losers (1967), also produced by AIP.

 Addition of Karloff/Hart sequences

 James H. Nicholson and Samuel Z. Arkoff of AIP were not happy with the original cut of the film and subsequently ordered reshoots several weeks after the completion of principal photography, including addition of a new plot involving an old man who has to perform a good deed in order to gain eternal youth, and a sexy ghost in an invisible bikini who helps him.
 The old man was played by Boris Karloff and the ghost by Nicholson's wife Susan Hart.
 The movie was retitled Ghost in the Invisible Bikini.

 Hart shot her scenes wearing a blonde wig and black velvet bathing suit, shot against a black velvet backdrop.
 They were directed by editor Ronnie Sinclair.
 Hart worked for two weeks on her own, then for a week with Boris Karloff.
 Karloff's scenes were all filmed in a one-room mausoleum set on a separate soundstage.
 For his scenes, Karloff is clearly standing in a bottomless coffin, rather than sitting up in it, a necessity given his chronic back problems and leg brace.
 Neither Hart or Karloff worked with any members of the original cast; their scenes were edited into the existing footage.